 To cleanly cut these bars, refrigerate the uncut bars for about 30 minutes once they’ve cooled – otherwise, they will be a little crumbly.
 Once cut, wrap them individually in plastic wrap and store them in the fridge.
 This is not for food safety reasons because they will be fine at room temperature, but difficult to eat.
 The cold breakfast bars will stick together better and will be easier to eat on the go.

 1 2/3 cups oats (quick-cooking or old fashioned)

-- 1/2 to 3/4 cup granulated sugar (use more for a sweetness akin to most purchased bars; use less for a mildly sweet bar; omit altogether if your add-ins are super sweet)
+½ to ¾ cup granulated sugar (use more for a sweetness akin to most purchased bars; use less for a mildly sweet bar; omit altogether if your add-ins are super sweet)

-- 2 tbsp finely ground flax seed (optional)
+2 tbsp finely ground flax seed (optional)

-- 1/2 tsp salt
+½ tsp salt

-- 1/2 tsp ground cinnamon
+½ tsp ground cinnamon

-- 2 to 3 cups dried fruits, nuts, chocolate, coconut, seeds, etc. (total of 10 to 15 ounces)
+2 to 3 cups dried fruits, nuts, chocolate, coconut, seeds, etc. (total of 10 to 15 oz)

 1/3 cup peanut butter or another nut butter (optional but recommended)

-- 1 tsp vanilla extract
+1 tsp pure vanilla extract

-- 6 tbsp melted butter
+6 tbsp unsalted butter, melted

-- 1/4 cup honey or maple syrup
+¼ cup honey or maple syrup

-- 2 tablespoons corn syrup (light or Lyle’s Golden)
+2 tablespoons corn syrup (light or Lyle’s Golden)

-- In a large bowl, stir the oats, sugar (if using), oat flour, flax, salt, cinnamon, and your dry add-ins together.
+In a large bowl, stir the oats, sugar (if using), oat flour, flax, salt, cinnamon, and your dry add-ins together.
 In a separate medium bowl, whisk the peanut butter, vanilla, butter, honey/maple syrup, and corn syrup together until will combined and smooth.
 Immediately pour the wet mixture over the dry ingredients and with a rubber spatula, mix everything together until the oats are well-coated and sort of crumbly.

 Bake for 30 to 40 minutes, until the top is nicely browned.
 Cool the pan on a wire rack for 20 minutes then transfer the uncut bars on the parchment paper from the pan to the rack to cool completely.
-Once they’ve cooled, transfer them to the fridge to set up well before cutting.
-Cut into 2-inch square pieces.
+Once they’ve cooled, transfer them to the fridge to set up for at least 30 minutes before cutting.